This hot and fast ribs Texas-style recipe is something that you should need to learn if you love ribs like me.

-Ribs do not cook that great at 180 degrees Fahrenheit as the collagen and the fats inside them do not melt properly.
-This is why the ribs will look dry and tough with this internal temperature.
+Ribs do not cook that great at 180 degrees Fahrenheit as the collagen, and the fats inside them do not melt properly.
+This is why the ribs look dry and tough with this internal temperature.

-Whether it is this hot and fast ribs texas style recipe or any other ribs recipe, I usually smoke them at around 200 degrees Fahrenheit.
+Whether it is this recipe or any other ribs recipe, I usually smoke them at around 200 degrees Fahrenheit.

 Cooking the ribs further will help them melt the collagen and fats in between the meat which means that as they melt, the ribs become juicier and more tender.